GillianPlatform/GillianPlatform.github.io/docs/artifact.md

 1. `cd Gillian-JS/environment/`                              (this is where all Gillian-JS symbolic testing should happen)
 2. `./testCosetteFolder.sh Examples/Cosette/Buckets/bstree/` (runs the symbolic tests for the binary search trees of Buckets.js)

 The testing should also take ~20 seconds.
 This time may vary, as the testing is performed using multiple threads.
-Eleven tests should be tested, starting from `Examples/Cosette/Buckets/bstree/bstree10.js` and finishing with `Examples/Cosette/Buckets/bstree/bstree9.js`.
+Eleven tests should be executed, starting from `Examples/Cosette/Buckets/bstree/bstree10.js` and finishing with `Examples/Cosette/Buckets/bstree/bstree9.js`.
 After each test, the test time will be printed.
 There should be no other output.

 ### Symbolically testing a part of Collections-C using Gillian-C